Need immediate help?πŸ‡ΊπŸ‡Έ+1 (773) 729-6444

 Direct Answer

-What is an land surveyor license, and how do you get one?
+What is a land surveyor license, and how do you get one?

 To become a licensed Professional Land Surveyor (PLS), earn a qualifying degree (most states expect a four-year surveying or closely related degree, often ABET-accredited), pass the NCEES Fundamentals of Surveying (FS) exam, complete about four years of progressive experience under a licensed surveyor, then pass the NCEES Principles and Practice of Surveying (PS) exam plus your state's own exam on local boundary law.
 Licences are issued by state boards of licensure for engineers and land surveyors.
 Surveyors earn a $75,440 median.